ECB halts emergency funding hike to Greek banks, outflows pick up

 A banking source said the ceiling was left unchanged because deposit outflows had slowed to low levels, leaving a sufficient liquidity cushion untapped.

 "This leaves an unused liquidity buffer of 3 billion euros," the banking source said.
-"The reason for not raising the ceiling was that deposit outflows stabilised at very low levels."
+"The reason for not raising the ceiling was that deposit outflows stabilized at very low levels."

-"An increase was not requested since the 80.2 billion euro ceiling is considered adequate following the stabilisation of deposit outflows," a Greek government official added.
+"An increase was not requested since the 80.2 billion euro ceiling is considered adequate following the stabilization of deposit outflows," a Greek government official added.

 While the ECB has been accommodating their liquidity needs, raising the ELA cap in increments, there has been opposition from within the bank to doing so each week on concerns it helps finance the Greek government.